Kill Switch (2017 film): Production

 In February 2016, it was announced Dan Stevens and Bérénice Marlohe had been cast in the film, with Tim Smit directing the film, from a screenplay by Charlie Kindinger and Omid Nooshin.
-Aaron Ryder will serve as a producer on the film under his FilmNation Entertainment banner.
+Aaron Ryder served as a producer on the film under his FilmNation Entertainment banner.

-Don Diablo wrote, scored and performs in the film's theme song, "Echoes".
+Don Diablo wrote, scored and performed in the film's theme song, "Echoes".

 Release

 In February 2017, Saban Films acquired the distribution rights to the film.
 It was theatrically released on June 16, 2017 and on VOD by Lionsgate Home Entertainment on August 22, 2017.

 Reception

 Box office

 Kill Switch grossed a worldwide total of $163,348.
 Sales of its DVD/Blu-ray releases cashed $140,269.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 9% based on 22 reviews, with an average rating of 4.5/10.
 On Metacritic, the film holds a weighted average score of 31 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.